-Nearly four years ago, my office began hosting Health and Wellness Weekend to promote the five pillars of health and healthy lifestyles in the African-American community.
-Each year we host a 5k to promote physical health, and to bring together members of our business community and residents of District 19.
+Nearly six years ago, my office began hosting our annual Health and Wellness Weekend to promote these five pillars of health and healthy lifestyles in the African-American community.
+Each year, we host a 5k to promote physical health, and to bring together members of our business community and residents of District 19.
 At these events, we focus on promoting mental, environmental, and spiritual health.

-Within each pillar we target ways we can get positive messages out to our residents.
-Partnering with UPMC, my office started the Hill 365 initiative in an effort to promote healthy living every day of the year and not just during Health and Wellness weekend.
+We’re always working to get positive messages about all the pillars of health out to our residents.
+In partnership with UPMC, my office started the Hill 365 initiative in an effort to promote healthy living every day of the year and not just during Health and Wellness Weekend.
 This initiative works throughout the 19th District to promote activities and programs that will positively improve the health of our citizens.

 I co-sponsored legislation to expand prescription drug coverage without raising taxes or increasing state spending.
-Still, I believe Health care is about more than medical coverage and I am committed to a holistic approach to positive affecting and changing the health of our district.
+Still, I believe Healthcare is about more than medical coverage and I am committed to a holistic approach to positively affect and change the health of our district.

 Get involved with the campaign today and help improve the health of our neighborhoods!
 We can only do it together.